cwideman04/MSFT_Challenge/README.md

 - Scale out automatically, even during periods of high load and in when code stops running.
 - High availability.
 - Can be Imported to Azure API Management, to help secure and manage all APIs
-- Develop online or Publish directly with in Visual Studio
+- Develop in Azure Portal or Publish directly with in Visual Studio

 For the data layer I decided to use Azure SQL database.
 Azure SQL database have a serverless option for lower usage scenarios.
 Also, SQL databases have geography spatial data type and functions to quickly do Nearest Neighbor Analysis.